ThePansmith/Monifactory/CONTRIBUTING.md

 KubeJS offers a feature to automatically load resource packs & datapacks put into the `kubejs/assets` and `kubejs/data` folders respectively.
 Like with the above style guide, most of this comes naturally, this just serves as a reference guide when needed.

 1. Avoid sub-folders that aren't strictly necessary!
 For example, the Sculk Energy Core item models should not go into `kubejs/assets/kubejs/models/item/sculk_energy_cores` or similar, they just go into `kubejs/assets/kubejs/models/item`.
 This may result in folders with many files in them!
 That is okay.
 The one exception to this rule are the contents of `kubejs/assets/kubejs/textures`.
-2. Keep large lang files organized! one example of where this is necessary is `kubejs/assets/lang/gtceu/en_us.json`.
+2. Keep large lang files organized!
+One example of where this is necessary is `kubejs/assets/lang/gtceu/en_us.json`.
 Categories are separated and labelled as best as can be done without comments since JSON has no capacity for them.
 If you need to add to a large lang file, _find the relevant category and add to the bottom of it_, following the spacing established by other members of that category.
 3. Do not include any redundant lang file entries!
 One thing that used to be a common practice was to copy mods' entire lang files into the directory used to override mods' internal resource packs and _only changing the relevant entries_.
 This clogs up things with large amounts of useless information.
 4. Do not leave any unused files or assets in these folders!
 One example is how there used to be an entire suite of Draconic Evolution-themed casings before the theming was switched to the Deep Dark instead.
 Those unused assets were left in the folder for _months_ after the switch.
 Debug assets such as those in `kubejs\assets\kubejs\textures\block\debug` are exempt.

 ## Optional Compats ##
-Optional Compatiblities for mods should be balanced so that they fit naturally in the modpack's progression without overshadowing existing options.
-For example, an optional compatability should not have wireless be unlocked before it's possible in the base modpack.
-Optional Compatibilies serve to extend and add additional options, not replace.
+Optional Compatibilities for mods should be balanced so that they fit naturally in the modpack's progression without overshadowing existing options.
+For example, an optional compatibility mods should not have wireless be unlocked before it's possible in the base modpack.
+Optional Compatibilities serve to extend and add additional options, not replace.

 ## Updating Mods ##